Secure CheckoutPersonal information is secured with SSL technology.

 C. George Priya Doss

-- This volume integrates experimental and computational methods for understanding biological systems as a whole
+- Integrates experimental and computational methods for understanding biological systems as a whole

-- It contains timely chapters written by well-renowned authorities in their field
+- Contains timely chapters written by well-renowned authorities in their field

-- The information provided in the volume is well supported by a number of high-quality illustrations, figures and tables, and targets a wide audience of specialists, researchers and students.
+- Includes well supported content that is accompanied by a number of high-quality illustrations, figures and tables, hence it targets a wide audience of specialists, researchers and students

 Specialists in proteomics, computational modelling and experimental biologists working on prediction and characterisation of the dynamic properties of biological systems.
 Published herein articles would be of scholarly interest also to students in the abovementioned fields